The Role of Alert Fatigue in Electronic Health Records: Understanding Its Consequences and Solutions for Healthcare Providers

 The Role of EHR Optimization

-Key strategies for optimizing EHR systems include:
+Key strategies to optimize EHR systems include:

 AI and Workflow Automation: A Path Forward